Skip to content

 #Frequently Asked Questions

-Almost always, yes.
-Paid games typically don’t have ads, energy timers, or aggressive in-app purchases.
-A $5 game that gives you 50 hours of uninterrupted gameplay is a better deal than a “free” game that nags you to buy gems every 10 minutes.
+Almost always.
+A $5 game that gives you 50+ hours of uninterrupted gameplay beats a “free” game that nags you to buy gems every 10 minutes.
+Paid games skip the ads, energy timers, and aggressive microtransactions that make free-to-play games feel like work.

-Strategy games and classic RPGs with small text (Baldur’s Gate, Planescape) are significantly better on a tablet.
-Card games, puzzle games, and Stardew Valley play well on any screen size.
+Depends on the game.
+Baldur’s Gate and Planescape have small text that’s painful on a 6-inch screen.
+Get a tablet for those.
+Card games, puzzle games, and Stardew Valley play well on any phone.
 If you’re phone-only, start with Slay the Spire or The Room.

 Fone.tips Editorial Team